withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 ```
 </details>

-2. Add the following line of JavaScript that uses the information from `Astro.glob()` and return an array of all the tags it finds:
+2. Add the following line of JavaScript that uses the information from `Astro.glob()` and return an array of all the tags it finds after mapping over all the `tags` properties from your Markdown files:

 ```js
 const tags = [...new Set([].concat.apply([],allPosts.map(post => post.frontmatter.tags)))]